hspec/hspec/doc/expectations.md

 There is a pretty good chance that this will indeed hold, but it may equally well fail.
-The reason is that `+` does not give any guarantees about the evaluation order of it's arguments.
+The reason is that `+` does not give any guarantees about the evaluation order of its arguments.

 Semantically an exceptional value contains a set of exceptions.
 When we "look" at the value, one _representative_ from the set is chosen in a